knowlab/knowlab.github.io/members.md

     Team Lead
     </div>
     <div class="info">
     <a id="hw" href="https://profiles.ucl.ac.uk/78197">Dr Honghan Wu</a> is an associate professor at Institute of Health Informatics, UCL.
-He is a <a href="https://www.turing.ac.uk/people/researchers/honghan-wu">Turing Fellow of The Alan Turing Institute</a>, UK's national institute for data science and artificial intelligence.
+He is a former <a href="https://www.turing.ac.uk/people/researchers/honghan-wu">Turing Fellow of The Alan Turing Institute</a>, UK's national institute for data science and artificial intelligence.
 Dr Wu holds a PhD in Computing Science.
 His current research focuses on machine learning, natural language processing, knowledge graph and their applications in medicine.
 He co-leads <a href="https://www.ed.ac.uk/usher/clinical-natural-language-processing">Edinburgh Clinical NLP group</a>.
 He also serves as an editorial board member of these journals: <a href="https://bmcdigitalhealth.biomedcentral.com/">BMC Digital Health</a> and <a href="https://bmcmedinformdecismak.biomedcentral.com/">BMC Medical Informatics and Decision Making</a>.
 For PhD opportunities, please check <a href="https://profiles.ucl.ac.uk/78197-honghan-wu/">his UCL webpage</a>.
     </div>
 </div>